CascadianVR/VRC-Menu-Translator/README.md

 4. Drag in the model that you want to translate the menus for.
 5. You have two options for tanslatiing:
     - You can press "Translate All" and it will go through each menu and translate all of the names.
-    - Alternatively, you can press scroll through the menus and individually translate the name at your discretion.
+    - Alternatively, you can scroll through the menu items and individually translate the names at your discretion.